 Mix the grout powder and water in a bucket, but don’t mix too much at once, as this too will set quickly.
-Using a grout float, push the grout into the gaps and wipe away any excess with a damp sponge.
+Using a grout float, push the grout the tile by pushing into the gaps and wipe away any excess with a damp sponge.
 You’ll need to wipe the wall again after around an hour to get rid of any residue and use a grout profiler to smooth the grout lines.
-Avoid over wetting the grout while removing as this will weaken the finished grout.
+Avoid over-wetting the grout as this will weaken the finished grout.

 Finally, use a silicone sealant to seal the edges of the wall, ensuring a watertight finish.
 'When the tile job is finished, use caulk in the corners and at the base of the tile for a finished look! ' Says Turner.

 Use a caulking gun to squeeze it from the tube and a sealant profiler or your finger to take away any excess, but make sure to wear rubber gloves.
 Leave the sealant for 24 hours to fully cure and then your newly tiled wall is complete – with a perfect professional-style result.

 Can you tile directly onto a painted wall?

 DelMonico says, 'As a general rule, you shouldn’t tile over a painted surface.
 The paint creates issues with adhesion.
 If you have painted drywall, you can thoroughly wash and dry the walls.
 Then use 80-grit sandpaper to give them a rough finish.
 This helps the tile adhere to the wall.
 Be sure to wipe away the dust before you begin tiling.'